ritacarrilho/ritacarrilho/README.md

 ### :woman_technologist: About Me :
 I'm a Full Stack student from Portugal, currently in France.

-- :telescope: I’m studying at L'IDEM Creative Arts School (France) to becoma a Full-stack developer.
+- :telescope: I’m studying at L'IDEM Creative Arts School (France) to become a Full-stack developer.
--

 - ⚡ In my free time, I make films and repair bicycles.
--

 - 😄 My pronouns are she/her
--

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](www.linkedin.com/in/rita-carrilho)

 ### :hammer_and_wrench: Languages and Tools :